 However, if you want your 404 page to be super specialized and brand-centric, you may want to shell out the cash to hire a professional developer.

 If you’ve got the budget and want it to look uber-professional, this is usually the best route to take.

 Many are more affordable than you might think.

-The way I look at it, 404s are an unpleasnt yet unavoidable part of running a website.
+How we look at it, 404s are an unpleasant yet unavoidable part of running a website.